ESS-DIVE Documentation

 [1] "https://data-dev.ess-dive.lbl.gov/view/ess-dive-XXXXXXXXXXXX-20190621T175431086775"

 The following lines of code will get the list of dataset metadata that you have permissions to edit.
 This will return the most recent 25 records.
-If you have access to more than 25 packages, use the row_start and page_size query parameters to page through the results.
+If the results contain more than 25 packages, use the row_start and page_size query parameters to page through the results.

 # Call GET /packages